chancecoin/chancecoin/README.md

 ## How do I buy CHA?

 During the burn period, you can burn BTC into CHA using the standard Chancecoin wallet or command line interface.
+You can also burn BTC into CHA by sending BTC to 1ChancecoinXXXXXXXXXXXXXXXXXZELUFD using a Bitcoin client or Blockchain.info.
 After the burn period, you can still trade CHA for BTC on the decentralized exchange using the standard Chancecoin wallet or command line interface.

+### Burning with the Chancecoin wallet

+Open the wallet software and click on "Wallet."
+Under the "Burn" section, fill in your address and desired quantity to burn.
+Then click "Burn."

+### Burning with the command line interface

+Run "python chancecoind.py burn --source SOURCE --quantity QUANTITY"

+### Burning with a Bitcoin client

+To burn with a Bitcoin client, simply send the amount of BTC you want to burn to 1ChancecoinXXXXXXXXXXXXXXXXXZELUFD.
+All inputs must come from the same address (this is the address to which CHA will be credited).
+As long as one of the outputs is 1ChancecoinXXXXXXXXXXXXXXXXXZELUFD, the burn will be recognized.

+### Burning with Blockchain.info

+To burn using a Blockchain.info wallet, do the following:

+  1. Log in to your wallet.
+  2. Click "Send Money."
+  3. Choose "Custom" under "Transaction Type."
+  4. Choose a single "From" address.
+This is the address to which CHA will be credited.
+  5. Enter 1ChancecoinXXXXXXXXXXXXXXXXXZELUFD for the "To" address.
+  6. Enter the amount of BTC you want to burn.
+  7. Use 0.0001 for the "Miner's Fee."
+  8. Choose any "Change Address" as needed.
+  9. Click "Review Payment" and then send the payment.

 ## How do I gamble?

 You can gamble using the standard Chancecoin wallet or command line interface.

+### Gambling with the Chancecoin wallet

-Choose the amount of CHA you want to bet, and the desired payout or odds of winning.
+Open the wallet software and click on "Casino."
+Choose the amount of CHA you want to bet, and the desired payout or odds of winning (one will determine the other).
+Then click "Roll the Dice."

+### Gambling with the command line interface

+Run "python chancecoind.py bet --source SOURCE --bet BET --chance CHANCE --payout PAYOUT."
+Note that the chance of winning and the payout must be congruent.
+This is best illustrated with an example: if the chance of winning is 50 (meaning 50%), then the payout is 1/0.5*(1-0.02)=1.96, where 0.02 is the house edge.

 ## How do I bankroll the house?

 By owning CHA, you are automatically bankrolling the house.
-As people make bets, your balance will fluctuate.
 On average, you can expect to earn the house edge of 2.0% per bet.

 ## Donations